kitfactory/refinire/README.md

   - `generation_instructions` (str): System prompt for content generation
   - `evaluation_instructions` (str, optional): System prompt for content evaluation
   - `model` (str, optional): LLM model to use (e.g., "gpt-4o-mini")
+  - `evaluation_model` (str, optional): LLM model to use for evaluation (overrides `model`).
+  - Note: You can specify a different model provider for `evaluation_model`, such as using OpenAI for generation and a local Ollama model for evaluation, to reduce cost and improve performance.
   - `generation_tools` (list, optional): Tools for generation stage
   - `input_guardrails`, `output_guardrails` (list, optional): Guardrails for input/output
   - `threshold` (int): Minimum score to accept generated content